 Departing from the main station, the SZU takes you all the way up Zurich’s backyard mountain, the Uetliberg.
 Take the journey up to the top where you can climb the observation tower and enjoy the views in all directions.
 A planet trail takes you over to the Felsenegg, from where you can take the cable car down to Adliswil (and return to Zurich on the train).
-If you prefer to head straight back to town there are various hiking trails downhill – but beware of the mountain bikers!
-On a winter’s day if you're lucky you might be able to sledge down the Uetliberg – an exceptional experience as Zurich does not usually get a lot of snow.
+If you prefer to head straight back to town there are various hiking trails downhill.
+On a winter’s day if you're lucky you might be able to sledge down the Uetliberg – an exceptional experience as Zurich doesn’t usually get much snow.

-Some of the best activities in town come for free, like renting a bike.
-'Rent' is actually not the right term here – the city of Zurich is giving out bikes for free!
-Leave a CHF 20 deposit at one of the Züri rollt containers and enjoy the city on two wheels, and similar bike hire schemes are also run across the city by LimeBike and Zuri Velo.
+Some of the best activities in town come for free, like renting a bike – or using one for free, in fact.
+Leave a CHF 20 deposit at one of the Züri rollt containers and enjoy the city on two wheels.
+Other similar bike hire schemes are also run across the city by LimeBike and Zuri Velo.
 You might want to cycle down either side of the lake, or simply use the bike to get round town quicker.
-Why not start at the Bellevue rental station, enjoy a quiet ride with striking river views down the car-free Limmatquai (but beware of the trams!), before making your way around the train station and down Josefstrasse and its ecletic selection of shops until you reach Josefswiese and the Viadukt?
-Then you can hand in your bike at the on-site rental station and quench your thirst with a 'Gazosa' lemonade from the Kiosk.
+Why not start at the Bellevue rental station, enjoy a quiet ride with striking river views down the car-free Limmatquai, before making your way around the train station and down Josefstrasse and its ecletic selection of shops until you reach Josefswiese and the Viadukt?
+Then you can hand in your bike at the on-site rental station and quench your thirst with a Gazosa lemonade from the kiosk.